 Achilles tendinitis is an overuse injury and the result of intense or repeated strain on the tendon.
 The Achilles tendon is used each time an individual walks, runs, jogs, jumps, or pushes with their toes.
 Those who participate in sports or do so only on weekends are at increased risk, along with dancers.

-The condition is more common in men and individuals are more likely to develop it as they age.
+The condition is more common in men and individuals are more likely to develop it as they age and is often present in sufferers of Runner’s Knee pain Adelaide.
 People that are overweight, with high blood pressure, have a minimal arch in their foot, or don’t utilize the proper footwear for their chosen activities are at increased risk.
 Some medications can increase the potential for developing the condition, along with improper gait, a sudden acceleration in athletic training, and poor training choices.

 Prevention is the key to minimizing the risk of developing Achilles tendinitis.
 Footwear that provides appropriate support and stretching is essential before engaging in physical activity or exercise.
 Just as important is the type of activity.
 Alternating high-impact and low-impact activities can be effective for reducing the potential for an injury.